Saiyonbasorokhaibam/05.-Glassmorphic-Sign-In-page/README.md

  ┣ 📄 style.css      → main styles
  ┗ 📄 README.md      → project description (this file)

-🧠 How to Use

-Download or clone the repository.

-Open index.html in any browser.

-Edit email/password input logic or link social buttons to your auth system (optional).

 🧑‍🎨 Author

 Created by: Saiyonba
 UI Inspiration: [Ebolt / Dribbble design reference]